tryton/trytond/doc/ref/transaction.rst

 .. attribute:: Transaction.counter

     Count the number of modification made in this transaction.

+.. staticmethod:: Transaction.monotonic_time

+    Return a monotonic time used to populate :attr:~Transaction.started_at.

 .. method:: Transaction.start(database_name, user[, readonly[, context[, close[, autocommit]]]])